• Skip to primary navigation

 I talked about HMO properties in the last two posts in this series.
 Whether not a property is an HMO depends on whether (in essence) more than two people who are not family are sharing living accommodation.
 It can apply to lodger situations.

-If your property is an HMO you will (in ALL cases) be subject to the additional HMO Management Regulations (which are discussed here) and you may need to get an HMO license (even if you only rent to lodgers).
+If your property is an HMO, you will (in ALL cases) be subject to the additional HMO Management Regulations (which are discussed here), and you may need to get an HMO license (even if you only rent to lodgers).

-Right to Rent rules
+Right to Rent rules (England only)

 You will need to check whether people have a right to rent in most situations – unless the let is a genuine holiday let (and is not for more than 90 days).
 Even if you only let to lodgers.